alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 - commands from openHAB and feedback (events) from BUS/SCS and wireless network
 - numeric (`12345`) and alpha-numeric (`abcde` - HMAC authentication) gateway passwords

-NOTE
+**NOTE**
-The new BTicino Living Now(r) wireless system is not supported as it does not use the OpenWebNet protocol
+The new BTicino Living Now&reg; wireless system is not supported as it does not use the OpenWebNet protocol

 ## Prerequisites